saharudra/website_jekyll_old/README.md

+This website is created by modifying the millennial theme.

 # Millennial

 A minimalist Jekyll theme for running an online publication.
 For everything you would ever need to know, please visit [the demo site](https://lenpaul.github.io/Millennial/).